TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 You can get more details on the exchange's collateralization requirements in the [collateral allocation section](https://github.com/TCGV/DeFiOptions#collateral-allocation) of the repository documentation, in which I present the ad-hoc formula that's being used to achieve improved capital efficiency.

-<h2>Decentralized price feeds</h2>
+<h2>Oracles</h2>

 One of the drawbacks of dapps is that they are isolated from the real-world and are only able to read data that is already persisted in the blockchain.
 Relying on off-chain data would break the chain of trust, since it would be impossible for other network participants to audit such data to make sure it wasn't forged.

-Fortunately there's a solution to this impediment!
-Decentralized price feeds are available on ethereum that employ on-chain consensus protocols for providing trustworthy price readings.
+Fortunately there's a solution to this impediment, Oracles!
+An oracle is a third-party blockchain component that allows smart contracts within ethereum to receive external data from outside of their ecosystem.
+For this project decentralized price feed oracles are being used, which employ on-chain consensus protocols for providing tamper-resistant, high-quality, and up-to-date price readings.

 <p align="center">
   <img style="max-width: 100%; max-height: 360px; margin: 10px 0" src="{{ site.baseurl }}/images/p25/consensus.PNG" alt="regular-graphs"/>